virrey/virrey.github.io/_posts/2018-10-12-BeautifulSoup-and-Respecting-Robots.md

 Beautiful Soup is a Python library and is helpful in parsing web pages programmatically.
-But before we get into the world of web scraping, we need to have an understanding of the robots.txt file (robots file).
+But before we get into the world of web scraping, we need to have an understanding of the *robots.txt* file (robots file).
 The robots file is a file located at every web site.
-Try it, any top level url proceeded by /robots.txt
+Try it at any top level url proceeded by /robots.txt

 Examples:
 www.google.com/robots.txt